 A modern business is deeply data-driven.
 Once you have your sales enablement solution in place, you are ready to analyze and optimize your sales process.

-There are ten best practice reports that will allow you to analyze and optimize your training investments.
+There are 10 reports that will allow you to analyze and optimize your training investments.
 Each one answers an important business question.
 Together, they paint a complete picture of the training that you have, how it is being used, whether it is effective, and how much business value you are getting from it.

-To learn more about how sales enablement can turbocharge your business, check out the Definitive Guide to Sales Enablement as well as Sales Enablement Tools and Software for a complete list of sales enablement vendors.
+To learn more about how sales enablement can turbocharge your business, check out the Definitive Guide to Sales Enablement as well as the Sales Enablement Tools and Software Directory for a complete list of sales enablement vendors.
+You can also watch our Highspot in Action videos to get a closer look at how Highspot can take your sales eanblement to the next level.